-TDep members Amanda Cole and Donna Schwede are members of a steering committee for the WMO's MMF-GTAD initiative.
+TDep members Amanda Cole and Greg Beachley are members of a steering committee for the WMO's MMF-GTAD initiative.
 The long-term goal of this initiative is to produce high-quality maps and estimates of fluxes of atmospheric pollutants on a global scale in a semi-operational manner, drawing from the methods and expertise of TDep and other regional MMF deposition products.
 Short-term projects include an overview paper, an initial proof-of-concept set of maps for a single year, and extension of a Swedish MMF product over Europe.
-The overview paper led by Joshua Fu (University of Tennessee) was published in early 2022 in Environmental Science and Technology.
-A formal project implementation plan was published by WMO in October 2021 (https://library.wmo.int/doc_num.php?explnum_id=10831).
-Work on the global proof-of-concept maps has begun under the leadership of Jeff Geddes (Boston University), with products expected in 2022.
+An overview paper led by Joshua Fu (University of Tennessee) was published in early 2022 in Environmental Science and Technology.
+A virtual symposium on measurement-model fusion techniques was hosted in September 2022 to share MMF techniques for precipitation depth, ambient concentrations and deposition as well as identify client needs.
+Work on the global proof-of-concept maps advanced, with nitrogen and sulfur deposition maps produced by combining the 2010 HTAP multi-model mean with deposition data (Joshua Fu) and a successful trial of applying the TDep method to estimate ozone deposition (Jeffrey Geddes and Bo Wang, Boston University).